neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 This topic describes how to get started with Neon's branching feature, which allows you to branch your data in the same way that you branch your code.

-A branch is a clone of your data that you are free to play with and modify without affecting the originating data.
+A branch is a clone of your data that you are free to play around with and modify without affecting the originating data.

 You can create a branch using the Neon Console or Neon API.
-In this topic, we'll cover how to create a branch using the Neon Console.
+In this topic, we'll cover how to create a branch using the Neon Console and how to connect to a branch.
 For Neon API branching instructions, see [Branching with the Neon API].
-This topic also describes how to connect to a branch.

 Before you can create a branch, you must have a Neon project to branch from.
 If you do not have a Neon project, see [Setting up a project](./setting-up-a-project).